aki5/libstl/README.md

 ## The half-edge data structure

-Libstl does not declare a struct to represent edges.
-Instead, a half-edge is an immutable unsigned integer.
-To declare and access half-edge attributes, the half-edges are used as array indices.
+A half-edge data structure consists of directed edges, conventionally looping counterclockwise around faces when looking from the outside in.
+A half-edge typically has at least the following properties

+* a _source vertex_,
+* a _next half-edge_ (around left face when looking toward destination from the source), and
+* an _adjacent half-edge_ (opposite direction, loops around _adjacent face_).

+In a well-formed triangle mesh (orientable 2-manifold), there are no orphan half-edges, which simply tells us that there are no cracks or holes in the surface and that every vertex (and edge) takes part in only one polyhedron.

+_Libstl_ takes the view that a single STL file should define a single solid object, with polyhedral complexes represented as a concatenation of multiple STL files.
+As such, using half-edges to represent connectivity in an individual STL files should not be an issue even for multi-material applications.

-The half-edges are created in groups of two, so that accessing the opposing half-edge is a simple `edge^1` expression, flipping the least significant bit.
+In _libstl_, _half-edges_ are created in pairs so that accessing the _adjacent half-edge_ is achieved by flipping the least significant bit of the _half-edge_, ie. `edge^1`.

 ![Half-Edge data structure](https://raw.githubusercontent.com/aki5/libstl/master/half-edges.png)

 The figure above illustrates this principle.
 The `next` array contains loops around the faces of the mesh.
 At every index, the `next` array contains the following half-edge.
 Likewise, the `vert` array contains a vertex identifier corresponding to the source of each half-edge.

-As an example, accessing the source vertex of an edge would be `vert[edge]`, and the destination would be accessed as `vert[edge^1]`.
-Looping around edges of a face could be written as follows.
+As an example, `vert[edge]` returns the source vertex of an edge, while `vert[edge^1]` returns the source vertex of the opposing edge (aka. the destination of current edge).
+As a more complicated example, looping around edges of a face can be written as follows.

 ```
 uint start;